 Almost 6 million people visit the Grand Canyon each year.
 However less than 1% of those people see the bottom of the canyon.
 Spending a day rafting the Colorado River provides a much deeper Grand Canyon experience.
 The question to answer is which one day Grand Canyon rafting trip is best for you.
-The main rafting options in or near Grand Canyon are the Glen Canyon flatwater tour, the Hualapai River Runners whitewater trip and the Black Canyon smooth water trip.
+The main rafting options in or near Grand Canyon are the Hualapai River Runners whitewater trip, the Glen Canyon flatwater tour and the Black Canyon smooth water trip.
 While only one of these trips is in the actual Grand Canyon, the other two options provide a similar experience with easier access and a lower cost.

 In addition there is the Grand Canyon Fly n’Float tour that flies people from Las Vegas by small plane to western Grand Canyon and helicopters them into the canyon for a short scenic pontoon boat tour of the Colorado River in Grand Canyon.